frankluongo/meeting-web-accessibility-guidelines/README.md

     - aria-hidden will only work for screen readers
   - Use relative units, either em, rem or %
   - Maintain Color Contrast with Text over Images

+  ----

+# Significant Notes & Takeaways

+- Level AA 1.4.3 - Contrast: The visual presenation of text and images of text has a contrast ratio of at least 4.5:1
+- Level AA 3.3.4 Error Prevention: Anytime a user is engaging in a legal commitment or financial transaction, they have to have the ability to modify, change, or delete that info.
+They can also review that info before submitting
+- Level 2.2.1 Timing Adjustable: For each time limit that is set by the content, the user is able to either turn off, adjust or extend that limit